mohamed17717/geTorrent/README.md

 ### Torrent

 - Torrents with many qualities
-- Choose the torrent with highest seeds (speedest one)
+- Filter torrents on the highest seeds (speedest one)
 - Scrape many sites until find the movie

 ### Subtitle

 - Subtitle 2 languages
-- Choose subtitle with the highest feedback
+- Filter subtitles with the highest feedback

 ### Design